House Democrats train 2020 focus on minority, young voters

 COLUMBIA, S.C. — The leader of House Democrats’ political arm wants to build on 2018 midterm gains by turning out more voters who are young and diverse.

-Democratic Congressional Campaign Committee Chairwoman Cheri Bustos said Friday that the organization is honing in on more than 70 districts held by Republicans or newly-minted Democrats.
+Democratic Congressional Campaign Committee Chairwoman Cheri Bustos said Friday that the organization is honing in on 70-plus districts held by Republicans or newly-minted Democrats.

+Bustos said Democrats’ minority outreach is especially key in a state where a majority of the party’s electorate is nonwhite.

-The weekend, which includes the party’s convention, has drawn 22 Democrats running for president, the largest single gathering of hopefuls so far in the 2020 race.
+The weekend, which includes the party’s convention, has drawn 22 Democratic presidential candidates, the 2020 race’s largest single gathering of hopefuls so far.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.